Churchyard Trail

 LADY'S BEDSTRAW, when dried, smells sweet and was used to stuff mattresses or strewn on floors.
 It was also used to curdle milk during cheese making.
 YARROW has properties that help stem bleeding and was even used to help heal wounds in the First World War when regular medicines were in short supply.
 And MALLOW is also a medicinal plant as well as a herb, possibly introduced by the Romans.

 Churchyards are important habitats because they have not been cultivated for a thousand years or more.
-Mulbarton is registered as an Ecochurch and we are seeking to encourage a greater diversity of plant and animal life, thanks to the help of the Norfolk Wildlife Trust.
+As an Ecochurch and we are working with the Norfolk Wildlife Trust to encourage a greater diversity of plant and animal life.
+During Spring and Summer of 2024, their volunteer surveyor spent 8 separate days in the churchyard studied the plant life of the churchyard and produced a detailed report.
+Here is a brief summary of her findings:

 Please CONTACT us If you spot any interesting birds, bugs, animals or plants or if you would like to help us in any way to achieve the Bronze Award.
 We welcome your suggestions as well as practical help, such as building a bug hotel or joining us to rake off the hay from the conservation areas when it is mown.

-[Text & most photos Jill Wright & Heather Wells]
+[Text & most photos Jill Wright & Heather Wells; fungus K Noonan]